Greggs: Operations

-In 2019, the chain had over 2,000 outlets, nine regional bakeries that make products local to the area, like Scotch Pie in Scotland, and also employed 22,000 staff.
+In 2019, the chain had over 2,000 outlets, nine regional bakeries that make products local to the area (such as Scotch pie in Scotland), and also employed 22,000 staff.
 Some items are only sold in particular regions.
 The company also sells some of its products – such as bakes, melts and pasties – through the supermarket chain Iceland.

 Delivery service and Click & Collect

 In October 2016, Greggs announced that it would be launching a delivery service on a trial basis, with plans to implement it nationwide if the trial proved to be successful.
-The initial trial was held in Cobalt Business Park in North Tyneside, and the next trial phase encompassed the city's other 29 Greggs stores.
+The initial trial was held in Cobalt Park in North Tyneside, and the next trial phase encompassed the city's other 29 Greggs stores.

 Greggs Drive Thru and 24-hour openings

-In June 2017, Greggs opened their first Drive-through, at Irlam Gateway Service Station in Salford.
-Three further outlets have since opened in Ashby-de-la-Zouch, Blackburn and Newcastle.
-Greggs are trialing certain drive-thru stores being open 24 hours a day.
+In June 2017, Greggs opened their first drive-through, at Irlam Gateway Service Station in Salford.
+Subsequent drive-through outlets opened in Ashby-de-la-Zouch, Bradford, Blackburn, and Newcastle.
+Greggs are trialling certain drive-through stores being open 24 hours a day.

+In 2023, Greggs was involved in a dispute over operating 24 hours in Leicester Square after the location was refused an overnight license by Westminster City Council.
+Greggs appealed and was granted permission for late-night opening, but not 24 hours.
+In July 2023, the company applied for licenses for 24 hour opening at sites in Canterbury and Liverpool.